GLOBAL MARKETS-French presidential debate lifts euro to six-week highs

 By Dhara Ranasinghe

-LONDON, March 21 The euro climbed to six-week highs and sentiment towards French assets was lifted on Tuesday after centrist Emmanuel Macron's performance in a television debate boosted a view he would win France's presidential race over the far-right's Marine Le Pen.
+LONDON, March 21 The euro climbed to six-week highs and French bonds and stocks rallied on Tuesday after centrist Emmanuel Macron's performance in a television debate raised expectations he would win France's presidential election over the far-right's Marine Le Pen.

-The dollar was also held back by doubts about how fast U.S. interest rates would rise.
-Oil prices rallied on talk that OPEC could extend supply cuts.
+The dollar was also held back by doubts about how fast U.S. interest rate would rise.
+Oil prices rallied almost 1 percent on talk that OPEC could extend supply cuts.

-European stock markets were broadly firmer , with the exception of London's blue-chip stock index which turned negative after stronger-than-expected British inflation data boosted the value of sterling.
+European stock markets opened higher , after a rally in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan hit 21-month highs, supported by signs of strong global economic growth.

-U.S. stock index futures traded higher, pointing to a positive start on Wall Street ahead of speeches by a host of Federal Reserve officials.
-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan hit 21-month highs, supported by signs of strong global growth.
+U.S. stock futures pointed to a positive start for Wall Street, which had suffered on Monday as investors worried that President Donald Trump's plan to cut taxes and boost the economy would take longer than expected to realise.

 France's turbulent presidential campaign remained in focus for global investors, who have been concerned about the potential for a populist backlash following last year's surprise votes for Brexit in Britain and for Trump in the United States.